nubenetes/awesome-kubernetes/docs/sre.md

 - [stackpulse.com: No, SRE Is Not the New DevOps – Unless It Is](https://stackpulse.com/blog/no-sre-is-not-the-new-devops-unless-it-is/)
 - [youtube: Viktor Farcic - What is the difference between SRE and DevOps?](https://www.youtube.com/watch?v=jgW4r9FxItI&ab_channel=DevOpsToolkitbyViktorFarcic)
 - [dzone: Remote server management - Common architectural elements](https://dzone.com/articles/remote-server-management-common-architectural-elem)
-- [dzone: Upcoming Trends in DevOps and SRE in 2021](https://dzone.com/articles/upcoming-trends-in-devops-and-sre) DevOps and SRE are domains with rapid growth and frequent innovations.
-With this blog you can explore the latest trends in DevOps, SRE and stay ahead of the curve.
+- [dzone: Upcoming Trends in DevOps and SRE in 2021 🌟](https://dzone.com/articles/upcoming-trends-in-devops-and-sre) DevOps and SRE are domains with rapid growth and frequent innovations.
+With this blog you can explore the latest trends in DevOps, SRE and stay ahead of the curve. **The following trends are most likely to have a lasting impact in the field of DevOps and SRE:**
+  - **AIOps and Self-Healing Platforms**
+  - **Service Meshes**
+  - **Low-code DevOps**
+  - **GitOps**
+  - **DevSecOps**
 - [dzone: SRE vs. DevOps: What are the Differences?](https://dzone.com/articles/sre-vs-devops-what-are-the-differences) SRE and DevOps are closely related concepts with some important distinctions between both, and many businesses can benefit from embracing both of them.
 - [dev.to: DevOps vs SRE: What's The Difference?](https://dev.to/thenjdevopsguy/devops-vs-sre-what-s-the-difference-560d)
 - [thenewstack.io: How the SRE Experience Is Changing with Cloud Native 🌟](https://thenewstack.io/how-the-sre-experience-is-changing-with-cloud-native/) **From Firefighting to Prevention for SREs.
 Empower Developers with Self-Service.
 Facilitate Developer Autonomy**